- Data protection policy updated – Tick

 - Training rolled out to staff – Tick

-Cue the sigh of relief on the 25th May 2018 as GDPR is done with right?
+Cue the sigh of relief on 25th May 2018 as GDPR is done with, right?
 Not quite…

 The EU legislation, as well as the local Guernsey and Jersey legislation, impacts all organisations regardless of size.
 Many organisations are still uncovering processes and platforms that require an overhaul as a result of the new legislation.

 What has happened to your organisation’s GDPR project?
 For a number of organisations the impact of Data Protection changes has seen a number of new projects and changes materialise, such as:

 - IT processes

 - Starters/leavers process

 - Embedding behavioural changes

 - Link to any information security projects and initiatives